We are an open company building the sustainable financial ecosystem of the future

 Directors

-Franco Bruni, Franco Cavalieri, Massimo Condinanzi, Marta Cosulich, Giovanna Nicodano, Laura Nieri, Giovanni Petrella, Ernesto Rizzetti, Caterina Sella
+Franco Bruni, Franco Cavalieri, Marta Cosulich, Andrea Lanciani, Giovanna Nicodano, Laura Nieri, Giovanni Petrella, Ernesto Rizzetti, Caterina Sella

 Appointments of the members of the Board of Directors were made in compliance with the requirements and eligibility criteria envisaged by law and the Articles of Association.

-Controls provided for by legal and regulatory provisions and further structural and procedural measures adopted by the bank allow for the management of potential conflict of interest situations to safeguard the judgement independence of each representative in the interest of the sound and prudent management of the bank.
+Controls provided for by legal and regulatory provisions and further structural and procedural measures adopted by the bank allow for the management of potential conflict of interest situations to safeguard the independence of judgement of each representative in the interests of the sound and prudent management of the bank.